junjue123/nano-kvllm/README.md

 ---

-## Compression strategy in this project
+## Compression strategy in nano-kvllm

 - **Decode-only compression**: compression is applied only during decode (not prefill)
 - Why: